DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 We call `Coordinator.ReceiveTaskOutput` so that coordinator gets the outputs of one specific task and marks it done and prepare the work stuff for next step.

 # Summary
+In fact, it took me a lot of spare time to complete this project.
+This is also the first experience for me to realize a project completely in go language.
+It's interesting and fulfilling that I am able to utilize goroutine and channel rather than all kinds of lock or mutex to keep thread safety and avoid race condition.
+"Do not communicate by sharing memory; instead, share memory by communicating."
+To be honest, it's practical and we can enjoy such practice.
+At the end, I really hope this post will help everyone who reads it achieve something valuable and useful.